|

 Alcoholism: A Matter of Choice by Jim Hewitt |

-No one has yet penetrated the nature of alcoholism.
+one has yet penetrated the nature of alcoholism.
+No one is heading in the

-No one is heading in the right direction in research.
+right direction in research.
 The reason?
-Not
+Not one of the experts is considering

-one of the experts is considering the nature of the subject-the human
+the nature of the subject-the human being!
+Hewitt unmasks the demon addiction

-being!
-Hewitt unmasks the demon addiction where it hides inside our humanity.
+where it hides inside our humanity.
 Hewitt's central task is to show why and how alcoholics create the world they perceive.
 To do that we have to look first at the nature of humankind and human feelings.
 This book presents a conceptual grounding for the nature of addiction.
 The most important work to be done for alcoholism lies in understanding and teaching what I call the formative symbolic processes of meaning and feelings; in explaining family systems and shame; and in inquiring into the reality offered by the first three Steps of Alcoholics Anonymous. |

 Reviews About the Author |